Battle of Carabobo (1814): Battle

 The war began at 3:00 PM, when the division of Rafael Urdaneta opened fire on the enemy who were trying to outflank the Royalists to the right, but this was a trick to distract Cajigal.
-The main attack occurred straight on with José Francisco Bermúdez, Juan Manuel Valdes and Florencio Palacios advancing.
+The main attack occurred straight in the center with José Francisco Bermúdez, Juan Manuel Valdes and Florencio Palacios advancing.

 The Royalist Forces resisted for about one hour, under heavy cross-fire, until their center began to break.
 Then, Marshal Cajigal sent his best troops in, the Carabineros de Granada, to protect that position.
-In response to this, Bolívar ordered to Santiago Herrera to let the cavalry of José Gregorio Monagas, John Josephus Rondon and Lucas Carvajal attack the Grenadian army while Diego Jalon's patriot artillery dedicate themselves to bombard the Royalist Staff position, forcing them to relocate several times without the possibility to react.
+In response to this, Bolívar ordered to Santiago Herrera to let the cavalry of José Gregorio Monagas, John Josephus Rondon and Lucas Carvajal attack the Carabineros de Granada, while Diego Jalon's Patriot artillery dedicate themselves to bombard the Royalist Staff position, forcing them to relocate several times without the possibility to react.

-After being attacked by the Patriot Lancers' cavalry, the Granadians started to retreat, dragging along with them the Royalist infantry, which broke ranks and fled in panic.
+After being attacked by the Patriot Lancers' cavalry, the Carabineros de Granada started to retreat, dragging along with them the Royalist infantry, which broke ranks and fled in panic.

 The battle ended at 6:00 PM.
 Cajigal tried to organize an orderly retreat, which was made impossible by the Republican cavalry, which attacked from all sides.
 The marshal and his staff were barely able to escape with a couple of men.

 Impact

 Ceballos moved to the East.
 Cajigal escaped to Apure and granted broad powers to Boves to continue this campaign, but he retired to Los Llanos to take care of his elderly grandmother who was sick with tuberculosis.
 The battle could have been decisive for Venezuelan independence, but Bolívar, instead of moving to Guárico against Cajigal to end the rebellion of the llaneros with his entire army, which would have been the most sensible decision, opted to divide them.
 He ordered General Rafael Urdaneta to march to the West with 700 infantrymen.
 He sent a division of 400 infantry and 700 cavalry after Cajigal and Ceballos to prevent them from supporting Boves.
 He decided to go to Valencia, José Félix Ribas was sent to reinforce Caracas and Santiago Mariño was stationed in Aragua with 3,000 men.
 Mariño camped in Villa de Cura, where he could attack Los Llanos, a Royalist stronghold.

-Meanwhile, José Tomás Boves left with a powerful army from Calabozo in a campaign that ended in the Second battle of La Puerta.
+Meanwhile, José Tomás Boves left with a powerful Royalist army from Calabozo in a campaign that ended in the Second battle of La Puerta.